Young South Korean doctors resist back-to-work orders, risking prosecution

 The country’s 13,000 trainee doctors represent a small fraction of South Korea’s 140,000 doctors, but they account for about 30%-40% of the total doctors at some major hospitals and perform many vital functions to support senior medical staff.

-The doctors’ walkouts have caused cancellations or delays to several hundred surgeries and other medical treatments at their hospitals, according to the Health Ministry.
+The doctors’ walkouts have caused the cancellation or delay of several hundred surgeries and other medical treatments at their hospitals, according to the Health Ministry.
 The ministry says the country’s handling of emergency and critical patients remains largely stable, as public medical institutions extended their working hours and military hospitals opened their emergency rooms to the public.

 But experts say if senior doctors join the trainee doctors' strikes, South Korea's medical service would suffer serious damage.
 The Korea Medical Association, which represents the country's 140,000 doctors, has said it supports the trainee doctors, but hasn't yet decided whether to join the walkouts.

-“My cancer won't worsen only when I get cancer treatments at the right time.
-So I hope the trainee doctors would return to work as soon as possible, normalizing hospital operations,” said the woman, who wished to be only identified as her surname, Yu, citing privacy concerns.
+“For my cancer not to worsen, I need to receive treatments at the right time.
+So I hope the trainee doctors will return to work as soon as possible, normalizing hospital operations,” said the woman, who wished to be only identified by her surname, Yu, citing privacy concerns.

 Associated Press journalists Ahn Young-joon, Yong Ho Kim and Yong Jun Chang contributed to this report.